tcpl/commercetools-segment-connector/README.md

 - `shipping` - gross total shipping cost of the order.
 - `tax` - total amount of tax applied to the order.

+**Products**

+- `price` - unit price of the item (for a single quantity).
+This includes any product discounts, but not cart discounts.
+- `total_price` - this is for the entire quantity of the item and includes any item discounts.
+Note, this is not a standard property in Segment spec, but provided in case this needs to be passed to a destination.

 Depending on the destination you are sending the events to, you may need to edit the mapping configuration in Segment. **Review these values carefully to ensure they are correct for your use case.**

 We use `[orderId]-order-completed` as the `messageId` to ensure any duplicate order created events from commercetools are not duplicated in Segment.